ADN-DevTech/3dsMax-Explode-Geometry/README.md

 Python Version
 ==============
-A port of this plugin that implements the basic functionality is available in the Python folder called explode_geometry.py.
-This script requires the MaxPlus Python feature, first introduced in 3ds Max 2014 Extension 1.
+A port of this plugin that implements the basic functionality is available in the Python folder called `explode_geometry.py`.
+This script requires the `MaxPlus` Python feature for 3ds Max *2022* or earlier and `pymxs` for newer 3ds Max versions.

+> Limitation: Python samples not ported fully to `pymxs`.

 Additional Information
 =================